rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

                 strategy: [$class: 'LogRotator', numToKeepStr: '10']]])
    </pre>

    This is needed because build jobs can fill up a lot of disk space, especially if you store the build artifacts
    (binary files, such as JARs, WARs, TARs, etc.).
    So specify a limit on how many builds to store.

    There is a default 'Discard Old Build' function.
    But there is a plugin provides more choices to trigger deletion.

 0. In Manage Plugins, filter for "Discard Old Build" plugin at<br />
    <a target="_blank" href="https://wiki.jenkins-ci.org/display/JENKINS/Discard+Old+Build+plugin">
    https://wiki.jenkins-ci.org/display/JENKINS/Discard+Old+Build+plugin</a>

+   Alas, there are <a target="_blank" href="https://issues.jenkins-ci.org/browse/JENKINS-32858">
+   bugs in it since Feb 2016</a>
+   which render it unusable.
+We didn't find this bug until we wasted several hours trying to figure out what we did wrong.

 0. Specify the "Max # of builds to keep" (10).
 0. Check the "Status to keep" checkboxes (to the left of) "Unstable" and "Failure".

-Click "Keep this job forever" on a specific build.
+0. Click "Keep this job forever" on a specific build.

 ## Monitoring #